 Deferred debt issuance costs represent the costs associated with the issuance of the Company's financing arrangements.
-In connection with the 2032 Senior Notes offering in November 2021, the Company recorded \$4.3 million in deferred financing costs.
-In addition, the Company recorded \$12.0 million in deferred financing costs related to the 2029 Senior Notes offering in March 2021.
+In connection with entering into the 2022 Credit Facility, the Company recognized \$2.5 million in deferred financing costs associated with the 2022 Term Loan, and \$2.8 million in deferred financing costs associated with the 2022 Revolving Credit Facility.
+In connection with the 2032 Senior Notes offering in November 2021, the Company recorded \$4.3 million in deferred financing costs, and \$12.0 million in deferred financing costs related to the 2029 Senior Notes offering in March 2021.
+The Company recorded \$5.4 million in deferred financing costs in connection with entry into the 2021 Credit Facility, \$0.5 million of which was recorded as a loss on debt extinguishment upon entry into the 2022 Credit Facility.
 The net deferred financing costs associated with the Company's 2026 Senior Notes were \$7.2 million at March 31, 2021, and were expensed on April 1, 2021, the date of the redemption of the 2026 Senior Notes.
-In connection with entering into the 2021 Credit Facility, the Company recorded \$5.4 million in deferred financing costs.